SpadeQ22/portfolio-maker-repo/README.md

 ### 📕 Portfolio Maker guide 😃

 <!-- BLOG-POST-LIST:START -->
+- **Step 1**: make sure that your display scale settings is at most at 100% any more than that will clitter the gui. go to settings -> display -> scale and resolution -> change the scale to 100%
-- **Step 1**: open your application and wait for this window [img_1.png](https://github.com/SpadeQ22/portfolio-maker-repo/blob/master/imagesforreadme/img_1.png)
+- **Step 2**: open your application and wait for this window [img_1.png](https://github.com/SpadeQ22/portfolio-maker-repo/blob/master/imagesforreadme/img_1.png)
-- **Step 2**: Fill all the fields with your correct information...
+- **Step 3**: Fill all the fields with your correct information...
  <br /> **Note: Incorrect username or password will result in errors while trying to connect
  to the LMS so make sure to right the correct info!
 Don't worry if you filled anything else wrong you could always edit your portfolio after you have finished.**
-- **Step 3**: Now here as shown below you will be asked to enter all the information regarding your first subject and after finishing click either add another subject or done to go the following step [img_2.png](https://github.com/SpadeQ22/portfolio-maker-repo/blob/master/imagesforreadme/img_2.png)
+- **Step 4**: Now here as shown below you will be asked to enter all the information regarding your first subject and after finishing click either add another subject or done to go the following step [img_2.png](https://github.com/SpadeQ22/portfolio-maker-repo/blob/master/imagesforreadme/img_2.png)
-- **Step 4**: Now you can view and review your subjects by clicking on them and edit information if needed...and after you have finished click done to for the final steps [img.png](https://github.com/SpadeQ22/portfolio-maker-repo/blob/master/imagesforreadme/img.png)
+- **Step 5**: Now you can view and review your subjects by clicking on them and edit information if needed...and after you have finished click done to for the final steps [img.png](https://github.com/SpadeQ22/portfolio-maker-repo/blob/master/imagesforreadme/img.png)
-- **Step 5**: After pressing done at **Step 4** a window will contain:
+- **Step 6**: After pressing done at **Step 4** a window will contain:
 <br /> - a list with all subjects in the top left corner
 <br /> - all assignments, quizzes, labs, midterm and project
 <br /> - the ability to switch, remove or add external files